PuruVJ/puruvjdev2/src/blog/moving-macos-from-react-to-preact-vite.md

 ## Is it true?

-You might be wondering if my claim of moving an app this big from one framework to other in just 10 minutes is true or just some clickbaity title, I assure you it isn't.
+In case you are wondering if my claim of moving an app this big from one framework to other in just 10 minutes is true or just some clickbaity hoax, I assure you it isn't true.
 It didn't take 10 minutes for this.

 It took somewhere around <mark>8-9</mark> 😅😁

 Yup.
 It took **less than 10 minutes** to move it.
+I put 10 minutes in the title b'coz humans love multiples of 10 a lot 😉

 # What is this app?